-Level 4 is taught in Year 1 and introduces the business and legal environments where accounting and finance operate, and the knowledge and skills underpinning the study of accounting and finance.
-You will study economics, organisational behaviour, quantitative and IT skills, as well as the basics of financial accounting and bookkeeping.
+Year 1 introduces the business and legal environments where accounting and finance operate, and the knowledge and skills underpinning the study of accounting and finance.
+You will study economics, organisational behaviour, law, quantitative and IT skills, as well as the basics of financial accounting and bookkeeping.
 You will also start your further study on Financial Reporting and Management Accounting as well as having training in Business Readiness and Skills, preparing you for the world of work.